huhu/rust-search-extension/README.md

 ## Get involved

-- You can contact us on Discord Channel: https://discord.gg/xucZNVd
+You can contact us on Discord Channel: https://discord.gg/xucZNVd
-- Or by adding the Wechat ID: `huhu_io`, we'll invite you to our Wechat group.

 ## Miscellaneous